 The results of the polls are pretty interesting, sort of embarrassingly funny in ways.
 The critics poll shows signs that we 200 or so aren’t in agreement about what constitutes a great doc, let alone the best.
 There are many that are popular favorites that I don’t see as having the utmost quality compared to what else is out there.
 Then there are the historically significant picks, which are deemed great just because they’re notable.
 Nanook of the North is a delight but not one of the best.
 Workers Leaving the Lumiere Factory is just important in context of film history.
 Otherwise what’s special about it?

-Filmmakers show a much greater consistency, in their poll results, for great examples of technique, storytelling and cinematic nonfiction.
-Most notable are the films that are not only exclusive to their list but high up, such as Man of Aran, Belovy, Burden of Dreams and Koyaanisqatsi.
-Here are their top 10:
+Filmmakers show a much greater consistency, in their poll results, for great examples of technique, storytelling, and cinematic nonfiction.
+Most notable are the films that are not only exclusive to their list but high up, such as Man of Aran, Belovy, Burden of Dreams, and Koyaanisqatsi.
+Below are their top ten.

 1. Man With a Movie Camera (Dziga Vertov, 1929)